section-engineering-education/engineering-education/articles/sql-or-nosql-when-to-choose-what/index.md

 [*Image Source*](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-databases-wanted4)

-Given MongoDB is still young, it is a database technology that most developers want to learn more about.
+MongoDB is a database technology that most developers want to learn more about.

 ### Conclusion
 Both SQL and NoSQL database structures store data, but the approach they take to do this differs.
-They both have their pros and cons.
-Taking advantage of their strengths would be the way to go.
-It would be best if you outlined your application model first and then decide which database model will fit your data structure.
-It should be a forward thinking decision because to migrate from SQL to NoSQL and vice verse can be a serious challenge, which is time-consuming and, at times costly.
+Outline the application to decide the database model that fit data structures such as schema, relation, scalability and data size.
+Migrating from one to the other is costly and time-consuming, and hence the differences should be considered while architecting software.

 ---
 Peer Review Contributions by: [Saiharsha Balasubramaniam](/engineering-education/authors/saiharsha-balasubramaniam/)